AlexanderRyl/snek-game/README.md

 ## Play the Game

-You can play the Snek game by visiting the following link: [Play Snake Game](https://alexanderryl.github.io/snek-game/)
+You can play the Snek game by visiting the following link: [Play Snek Game](https://alexanderryl.github.io/snek-game/)

 Enjoy and have fun!